Azure/ResourceModules/README.md

 Following the recent release of [`0.11.0`](https://github.com/Azure/ResourceModules/releases/tag/v0.11.0), the upcoming period will focus on implementing the remaining changes required to align CARML's modules to the specifications of [Azure Verified Modules](https://aka.ms/avm) (currently in development).
 This will enable us to move & publish the modules of the CARML library to the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules).
 You can read more about CARML's future in AVM [here](https://azure.github.io/Azure-Verified-Modules/faq/#what-is-happening-to-existing-initiatives-like-carml-and-tfvm).

+> You can find details on the status of the migration in issue #4020.

 Please note that these changes will affect many interfaces (e.g., the diagnostic settings).
 We intend to keep this period as short as possible, but are limited by our own available capacity.
 As we want to avoid one 'big bang' migration, we will incrementally align & move modules, and keep a copy in this repository until the move is concluded.
 For modules that were already published, we will redirect the proposed changes to the `AVM` folder of the new [repository](https://github.com/Azure/bicep-registry-modules).
 In its final state, this `AVM` folder will contain all modules you can currently find in the `modules` folder of this repository.

 Possible changes include (but are not limited to):